Back

 General

-The minimum wage in Hungary is 232,000 HUF for unskilled labour and 296,000 HUF for skilled labour.
-Minimum wages may also be set within collective bargaining agreements.
+The monthly minimum wage is 266,800 HUF for unskilled labour and 326,000 HUF for skilled labour (jobs requiring secondary education or professional qualifications).
+Minimum wages may also be set within Collective Bargaining Agreements.

 MINIMUM WAGE (PER MONTH)